You get a better deal from joining at 18 or older. Here’s why…

 If you join at 16 (Junior entry):

-- You’re more likely to be put in the infantry.
+- You’re more likely to be put in the infantry (if you’re male).
 Infantry training is very basic, you won’t learn a trade, and the risks in war are the army’s highest.

 - The English and maths courses you get at 16 or 17 are not very good.